 Photographs (or rather, potential ones) and gear.

 The lack of simple gender-neutral non-binary pronouns in common English lexicon.
 I hate calling a person "they/them"--to me, it's almost the same as calling a person "it".
 But even some of the gender-neutral pronouns we do have, eg. "hir", are just hybrids of existing binary gender pronouns, plus are difficult to pronounce in a distinctive way.
+Of course I'll always respect what pronouns a person wishes to be addressed by.

 I'm not sitting around waiting for a perfect match, because I figure I'm in for a long wait, but my ideal partner would have the following qualities (though none of these except maybe location are absolute requirements):